Doctrine of Double Effect

 - that the good effect be not produced by means of the evil effect;

 Many morally reflective people have been persuaded that something along the lines of double effect must be correct.
-No doubt this is because at least some of the examples cited as illustrations of DE have considerable intuitive appeal:
+No doubt this is because at least some of the examples cited as illustrations of DE have considerable intuitive appeal.

 Terror bomber vs Tactical bomber: The terror bomber aims to bring about civilian deaths in order to weaken the resolve of the enemy: when his bombs kill civilians this is a consequence that he intends.
 The tactical bomber aims at military targets while foreseeing that bombing such targets will cause civilian deaths.
 When his bombs kill civilians this is a foreseen but unintended consequence of his actions.
 Even if it is equally certain that the two bombers will cause the same number of civilian deaths, terror bombing is impermissible while tactical bombing is permissible.

-- A doctor who believed that abortion was wrong, even in order to save the mother’s life, might nevertheless consistently believe that it would be permissible to perform a hysterectomy on a pregnant woman with cancer.
+Abortion vs Hysterectomy: A doctor who believed that abortion was wrong, even in order to save the mother’s life, might nevertheless consistently believe that it would be permissible to perform a hysterectomy on a pregnant woman with cancer.
 In carrying out the hysterectomy, the doctor would aim to save the woman’s life while merely foreseeing the death of the fetus.
 Performing an abortion, by contrast, would involve intending to kill the fetus as a means to saving the mother.

-- To kill a person whom you know to be plotting to kill you would be impermissible because it would be a case of intentional killing; however, to strike in self-defense against an aggressor is permissible, even if one foresees that the blow by which one defends oneself will be fatal.
+Pre-emptive Killing vs Active Self-defense: To kill a person whom you know to be plotting to kill you would be impermissible because it would be a case of intentional killing; however, to strike in self-defense against an aggressor is permissible, even if one foresees that the blow by which one defends oneself will be fatal.

-- Sacrificing one’s own life in order to save the lives of others can be distinguished from suicide by characterizing the agent’s intention: a soldier who throws himself on a live grenade intends to shield others from its blast and merely foresees his own death; by contrast, a person who commits suicide intends to bring his or her own life to an end.
+Suicide vs Heroic Shielding: Sacrificing one’s own life in order to save the lives of others can be distinguished from suicide by characterizing the agent’s intention: a soldier who throws himself on a live grenade intends to shield others from its blast and merely foresees his own death; by contrast, a person who commits suicide intends to bring his or her own life to an end.

 Does the principle of double effect play the important explanatory role that has been claimed for it?
 To consider this question, one must be careful to clarify just what the principle is supposed to explain.
 Three misinterpretations of the principle’s force or range of application are common.